Most of the resources discussing frames are still all clustered in seduction, pick-up, and manosphere sources.

-I made this website, and the course, because there was nothing available on power dynamics.
+I started this website, and the course, because there was little available on power dynamics.

 And there was nothing much on frames, either, so I put a lot of information on frames, frame control techniques, and how to use frames to increase your personal power and life success.

-Frames are discussed more than once across Social Power, and there is one dedicated lesson that goes more in-depth on frame control than anything else I have seen.
+Frames are discussed more than once across Power University, and there are three dedicated lessons that go more in-depth on frames and frame control

-You can get 70% of that lesson’s content in this free article:
+You can get 50% of those lessons’ content in this free article: